pdxwebdev/yadacoin/README.md

   - type: integer
   - default: 1
   - description: Specify the number of seconds to wait before checking for new share submissions to process.

+## Development Environment

+We use Black, Autoflake, isort, and commit message enforcement as pre-commit hooks.
+To install the hooks, run the following commands:
+`pip install install pre-commit`
+`pre-commit install`
+`pre-commit autoupdate`
+`pre-commit install -t commit-msg`